 For those new to trail cameras, (often called remote, game or hunting cameras) this specific type of camera is used in a plethora of outdoors situations to allow for easier photography of wildlife.

 Trail cameras are great photographic tools, as they allow users to take snaps when they otherwise couldn’t.
 Trail cams are also very popular with hunters and groundskeepers, as they allow for easy observation of animals without needing to disturb the environment.

 Observing fauna in its natural habitat is a tough gig.
 Bad weather, long hours and absent animals are only a few reasons why you might avoid doing things manually.

 Luckily, trail cameras mean you can create a single or multi camera setup and leave them to do their thing.
 Simply come back later and review the footage and still images for a convenient method of tracking game.

-Another use for trail cameras is also security.
+Another use for a trail cam is security.
 These small, mountable cameras make a great deterrent as well as safety measure, especially in areas that are more rural or are not able to accommodate closed-circuit television.

 While any of these cameras would be worthwhile pieces of kit to own, we’ve included a detailed breakdown of each one so you’ll know exactly which camera will fit your needs best.
 Check them out below and you’ll be snapping pics in no time.

 - Wi-fi & App Functionality

 The Campark T80 has a lot of useful features that make it worth the original $159.99 price point.
 The T80 proudly advertises everything from IP66 Waterproofing, Wi-Fi connectivity, a 2.3-inch color LCD screen and even Advanced Night Vision, all meaning that you really get bang for your buck with this game camera.